rertzer/piscine_elec/README.md

 # Piscine Embarqué

-- 42 school bootcamp for embedded programming
+- 42 school bootcamp for embedded programming.
-- Organized by 42 Chips
+- Organized by 42 Chips.
 - The aim of this project is to learn basic skills in embedded programming.
 - Every day during two weeks, a new assignment is given.
-- Exercises will be done in C and cross-compiled with avr-gcc.c
+- Exercises will be done in C and cross-compiled with avr-gcc.c.

 ![42Chips DevBoard](schema.pdf)